sivasubramanian95/DevOps-git/README.md

 # How to create Lambda Service and run test

 Introducing run AWS Lambda service on Amazon Web Service.
+This file has uploading up.
+Thank you for your understanding

 ### Refer this list to build a Lambda function